 TL;DR: Meet the new Data Quality report in the Evidently open-source Python library!
 You can use it to explore your dataset and track feature statistics and behavior changes.
-It is available both as an HTML dashboard and a JSON profile.
+It is available both as a visual HTML report or a JSON profile.

 What is it?

 We are happy to announce a new addition to the Evidently open-source Python library: an interactive report on Data Quality.

 The Data Quality report helps explore the dataset and feature behavior and track and debug data quality when the model is in production.